Read the White Paper: Technology-Enabled Vulnerability Assessment

 As the field of OT security continues to evolve, several key trends are shaping its future:

-OT security is no longer optional for organizations managing critical infrastructure.
-As cyber threats continue to evolve and target industrial systems, implementing robust OT security measures is crucial for protecting physical assets, ensuring operational continuity, and safeguarding public safety.
-By understanding the unique challenges of OT security and implementing the strategies outlined in this guide, organizations can significantly enhance their resilience against cyber threats and ensure the integrity of their critical operations.
+By understanding the unique challenges of OT security and implementing the strategies and frameworks outlined in this guide, organizations can build their resilience against cyber threats and ensure the integrity of their critical operations.

 OT Security (Operational Technology Security) is the set of practices, technologies, and strategies specifically designed to protect the industrial control systems (ICS), SCADA systems, and other specialized hardware and software that control physical processes and operations.